noeticpenguin/ngForce/README.md

 Thereafter in the controller you can utilize the ngForce services much like the $http, or $q services in Angular. vfr, sfr, sfrquery and all the others return promises, and therefore your services can have a clean(er), less call-back-hell flow to them.

+##Grunt tasks
+We use Grunt to not only minify and combine the JS sources, but also to build a .staticResource file and deploy it to Salesforce orgs.
+In addition to the static resource with the JS files, the grunt deploy tasks push the ngForceController.cls and it's two test classes.
+The deploy process is interactive, and requires you to know your login, password and Security token.
+Here's a list of useful grunt tasks, and what they do:

+default          => Alias for "min" task. deploy           => Refreshes resources and deploys to selected env (test|prod) min              => Custom task. ngmin             > Annotate AngularJS scripts for minification refreshResources => Refresh the staticResource.zip files tasks            => Alias for "availabletasks" task. uglify            > Minify files with UglifyJS. (ngForce|requirements|oneFile)

 Why is this important?
 ======================